Rates

 If covered by another insurance not listed above, I can provide a superbill for possible insurance reimbursement.
 In order to be eligible for reimbursement, you must have Out of Network (OON) coverage for mental health services.
 Please contact your insurance representative to confirm these benefits prior to treatment.
 If using OON benefits, you are responsible for paying the full fee at the time of session and then will need to submit forms to your insurance for them to reimburse you directly.
 Clients are responsible for confirming insurance benefits and ensuring that information is up to date.

-Please be advised that in order to utilize insurance or OON benefits, you must meet criteria for a covered mental health diagnosis, as I must provide them with a diagnosis in order for treatment to be covered.
+Please be advised that in order to utilize insurance or OON benefits, you must meet criteria for a covered mental health diagnosis, as I must provide them with this information in order for treatment to be covered.

 Good Faith Estimate